 - Location: in Suzhou Industrial Park.

 - Transportation: Bus 142, 218, 812, 146, 178, 100 or 228 can take you there.

 Shantang Street is regarded as the 'First Street' of Suzhou.
 It is a traditional Chinese style street with over 1,100 years of history.
 At 3.5 kilometers long, there are lots of traditional Chinese architectures along the riverside.
 Lots of celebrities once lived there.

 It divides into two sections.
 The east section is mainly comprised of shops and residences.
 Most of the shops sell toys, handicrafts, apparels and souvenirs.
 The west part is adjacent to the suburbs; it is quiet and lovely.
 The description of the famous Chinese novel A Dream of Red Mansions begins from Shantang Street.

 It's a good place to stroll around, especially in the evening, when the lanterns will come alive and add an extra charisma to the place.
 There are lots of Suzhou snacks for you to taste, such as pan-fried steamed buns, glutinous rice dumplings in sweet rice wine, duck blood and vermicelli soup, and Suzhou style bisk wontons.

 If you want to be quiet, you can go along the river to see the local people washing clothes in front of their houses, or you can watch newlyweds taking pictures there.
 If you don't want to walk around, the bars will always welcome you into them.

-Note: The street area free.
-There are seven historical sites which altogether charge CNY 45 per person.
-A boat trip is CNY 25 per person and a hand cradle boat is CNY 100 per person.
+The street area free.
+There are seven historical sites which altogether charge 45 yuan per person.
+A boat trip is about 25 yuan per person and a hand cradle boat is 100 yuan per person.